truenas/documentation/content/SCALE/SCALEUIReference/Apps/InstallCustomAppScreens.md

 ### Container Configuration Settings

-**Container Configuration** settings specify the [entrypoints](https://docs.docker.com/reference/dockerfile/#entrypoint), [commands](https://docs.docker.com/reference/dockerfile/#cmd), timezone, [environment variables](https://docs.docker.com/reference/dockerfile/#env), and restart policy to use for the image.
+**Container Configuration** settings specify the [entrypoint](https://docs.docker.com/reference/dockerfile/#entrypoint), [commands](https://docs.docker.com/reference/dockerfile/#cmd), timezone, [environment variables](https://docs.docker.com/reference/dockerfile/#env), and restart policy to use for the image.
 These can override any existing variables stored in the image.
-Check the documentation for the application you want to install for entrypoints, commands, or variables you need to enter.
+Check the documentation for the application you want to install for required entrypoints, commands, or variables.

 {{< trueimage src="/images/SCALE/Apps/InstallCustomAppContainerEntrypoint.png" alt="Container Configuration Settings" id="Container Configuration Settings" >}}